MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Experimental Results

 \subsection{What Factors Drive Performance?}

 We set up a linear modelling experiment in which we predict the $\Delta$ scores (\S\ref{sec:metrics}) of a few models based on various factors that we hypothesize to be driving model judgments.
-We include the following fixed effects in our regression model: the six agreement \textbf{phenomena} as categorical variables; \textbf{subject-verb distance}; \textbf{perplexity} of the grammatical sentence; \textbf{sentence length}; \textbf{subword delta} expressing the difference in the number of subwords for the grammatical and ungrammatical key item; two binary features denoting if the intervening material between subject and verb contained \textbf{congruent} or \textbf{incongruent attractors}; and the \textbf{language frequency} of \S\ref{sec:lang-freq}.
-To interpret this model we plot the $\beta$ coefficients for the standardized factors, fitted for the two best-performing LLMs.
+We include the following fixed effects in our regression model: the six \textbf{agreement types} as categorical variables; \textbf{subject-verb distance}; \textbf{perplexity} of the grammatical sentence; \textbf{sentence length}; \textbf{subword delta} expressing the difference in the number of subwords for the grammatical and ungrammatical key item; two binary features denoting if the intervening material between subject and verb contained \textbf{congruent} or \textbf{incongruent attractors}; and the \textbf{language frequency} of \S\ref{sec:lang-freq}.
+To interpret this model, we plot the $\beta$ coefficients for the standardized factors, fitted for the two best-performing LLMs (Llama3-70B and Gemma3-27B), and the Goldfish models.

-As shown in \Cref{fig:ols_beta}, the phenomenon coefficients show that person agreement yields high $\Delta$ scores (i.e. more confidence in detecting the grammatical sentence).
+\paragraph{Results} As shown in \Cref{fig:ols_beta}, the agreement type coefficients show that person agreement yields high $\Delta$ scores (i.e. more confidence in detecting the grammatical sentence).
 This can be due to the fact that first and second person subjects tend to be closed-class pronouns, whereas gender and number agreement requires acquisition of open-class subject features.
 Surprisingly, subject-verb distance does \textit{not} have a negative impact on $\Delta$: one might expect agreement to be more challenging for long-distance dependencies.
 An increase in sentence perplexity strongly \textit{decreases} $\Delta$: the more surprised a model is by a sentence, the less likely it is to make the right grammaticality judgment.
-Another important factor with a negative effect is the \textit{subword delta}: if the correct form of the verb is split into \textit{more} subwords than the incorrect form, the model is more likely to make a wrong judgment.
-As we expected, incongruent attractors result in a decrease in $\Delta$, while congruent attractors boost it.
-Finally, language frequency has a positive effect on performance.
-A more detailed breakdown of this effect is shown in \Cref{fig:freq_acc}, where we highlight the languages that over- and underperform with respect to a fitted logistic curve.
-An interesting question for future work would be to investigate the extent to which the variance in performance is driven by typological features.